 For media members covering the 2022 National Inventors Hall of Fame Induction Class, this page includes our full news release plus multimedia materials such as images, videos, fact sheets and links to more resources that will help you complete your story.
 For additional assistance, click here to reach our PR Staff.

 NORTH CANTON, Ohio, Sept.
-21, 2021 — Seven innovation pioneers whose inventions range from cataract surgery to the modern automobile will be honored as part of the latest class of National Inventors Hall of Fame® (NIHF) Inductees.
+21, 2021 — Five innovation pioneers whose inventions range from cataract surgery to the modern automobile will be honored as part of the latest class of National Inventors Hall of Fame® (NIHF) Inductees.

 In partnership with the United States Patent and Trademark Office (USPTO), NIHF will honor these Inductees on May 5, 2022, at one of the innovation industry’s most highly anticipated events — “The Greatest Celebration of American Innovation®.